The Blob: Production

 San Bernardino, California Drive-in advertisement from 1958 for The Blob and co-feature, I Married a Monster from Outer Space.

-The film was the first production of Jack Harris, a film distributor from Philadelphia, and was reportedly inspired by a discovery of star jelly in Pennsylvania in 1950.
+The film was the first production of Jack Harris, a film distributor from Philadelphia, and was reportedly inspired by the discovery of star jelly in Pennsylvania in 1950.
 It was originally titled The Molten Meteor until producers overheard screenwriter Kay Linaker refer to the film's monster as "the blob".
 Other sources give a different account, saying the film went through a number of title changes (the monster was called "the mass" in the shooting script) before the makers settled on The Glob.
 After hearing that cartoonist Walt Kelly had used The Glob as a title for his Pogo children's book, they mistakenly believed they couldn't use that title, so they changed it to The Blob.
 Although the budget was set at $120,000, it ended up costing only $110,000.

 The film was the second feature directed by Irvin Yeaworth.
 Filmed in and around Valley Forge, Pennsylvania, principal photography took place in the summer of 1957 at Valley Forge Studios.
 Several scenes were filmed in the towns of Chester Springs, Downingtown, Phoenixville and Royersford, including the basement of a local restaurant that is currently named Downingtown Diner.
-For the diner scene, a photograph of the building was put on a gyroscopically operated table onto which cameras had been mounted.
-The table was shaken and the Blob rolled off.
+For the diner scene, a photograph of the building was placed on a gyroscopically operated table onto which cameras were mounted.
+The table was shaken, and the Blob rolled off.
 When the film negative was printed in reverse, it appeared to be oozing over the building.
 The Blob was filmed in color and projected at a 1.66 ratio (then known as the "Paramount format").